-On September 30, 2009, the Company formed a joint venture, whereby a third party acquired a 49.9% interest in Chandler Fashion Center, a 1,318,000 square foot regional shopping center in Chandler, Arizona, and Freehold Raceway Mall, a 1,552,000 square foot regional shopping center in Freehold, New Jersey, referred to herein as Chandler Freehold.
-As a result of the Company having certain rights under the agreement to repurchase the assets of Chandler Freehold, the transaction did not qualify for sale treatment.
+On September 30, 2009, the Company formed a joint venture, whereby a third party acquired a 49.9% interest in Chandler Fashion Center, a 1,319,000 square foot regional town center in Chandler, Arizona, and Freehold Raceway Mall, a 1,553,000 square foot regional town center in Freehold, New Jersey, referred to herein as Chandler Freehold.
+As a result of the Company having certain rights under the agreement to repurchase the assets of Chandler Freehold, the transaction dualify for sale treatment.
 The Company, however, is not obligated to repurchase the assets.
 The transaction was initially accounted for as a co-venture arrangement, and accordingly the assets, liabilities and operations of the properties remain on the books of the Company and a co-venture obligation was established for the net cash proceeds received from the third party less costs allocated to a warrant.
-The co-venture obligation was increased for the allocation of income to the co-venture partner and decreased for distributions to the co-venture partner.

 Upon adoption of ASC 606 on January 1, 2018, the Company changed its accounting for Chandler Freehold from a co-venture arrangement to a financing arrangement.
-Accordingly, the Company replaced its \$31,150 distributions in excess of co-venture obligation with a financing arrangement liability of \$393,709 on its consolidated balance sheets.
-This resulted in the recognition of a \$424,859 increase in the Company's accumulated deficit as a cumulative effect adjustment under the modified retrospective method of adoption.
-As a result of adopting ASC 606, the Company no longer records coventure expense for its partner's share of the income of Chandler Freehold.
-Under the Financing Arrangement, the Company recognizes interest expense on (i) the changes in fair value of the Financing Arrangement obligation, (ii) any payments to the joint venture partner equal to their pro rata share of net income and (iii) any payments to the joint venture partner less than or in excess of their pro rata share of net income.
+Under the Financing Arrangement, the Company recognizes interest expense on (i) the changes in fair value of the Financing Arrangement obligation, (ii) any payments to the joint venture partner equal to their pro rata share of net (loss) income and (iii) any payments to the joint venture partner less than or in excess of their pro rata share of net income.